Stop-Loss Rejected By Air Force

 Key Takeaways:

-• The Air Force Chief of Staff, Gen. David Goldfein, unequivocally stated that forcing pilots to stay beyond their agreed separation dates (stop-loss) is not being considered, as it is a measure reserved for states of emergency.
+• The Air Force Chief of Staff, Gen. David Goldfein, explicitly stated the service is not considering "stop-loss" (forcing pilots to stay beyond their contract) to address pilot shortages, as it's a measure reserved for states of emergency.

 See a mistake?
 Contact us.